 How important is a comfortable classroom?

-Of the elements teachers might consider adding to their classrooms, which ones are the most important to student success?
+Of the elements you might consider adding to your classroom, which ones are the most important to student success?
 Reinisch notes another study in which 775 students identified “comfort” as “most necessary” in their classroom.
 The students, who ranged from fourth to eighth grade, also correlated the following elements to a good learning environment: